-Whether you’re in a good financial place of in a state where you may need some professional debt relief help, the following bankruptcy-related terms can help clarify any confusion.
+Whether you’re in a good financial place of in a state where you may need some professional debt relief help, the following bankruptcy-related terms are ones every Canadian should know and can help clarify any confusion.

 If you are completely insolvent, a bankruptcy may be suggested by your Trustee.